xinranliueva/xinranliueva.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome!
 I am a final-year Ph.D. candidate in Computer Science at [Vanderbilt University](https://www.vanderbilt.edu/), advised by [Dr. Soheil Kolouri](https://skolouri.github.io/).
-I am passionate about developing machine learning methods that balance theoretical rigor with practical effectiveness.
-My current research focuses on improving the efficiency and robustness of Optimal Transport, and on extending classical formulations to non-Euclidean settings.
+I’m passionate about developing machine learning methods that unite theoretical rigor with real-world impact.
+My current research focuses on enhancing the efficiency and robustness of Optimal Transport, and on extending classical formulations to non-Euclidean settings.
 Prior to starting my Ph.D., I obtained an M.S. in mathematics from Vanderbilt University in 2021 and a B.S. in mathematics from [Chongqing University](https://english.cqu.edu.cn/) in 2019.

 I’d be more than happy to connect if you’re interested in my research or potential collaborations!
 The best way to reach me is by email.